slavaGanzin/GitGrow/README.md

 - 🤝 [Contributing](#contributing)

 ## How it works

 The motto **“You only get what you give”** drives GitGrowBot’s behavior:

-1. GitGrowBot **follow** someone for you—chances are, they’ll notice and **follow you back** (especially if they’re clever like you and use GitGrowBot too!).
+1. GitGrowBot **follow** someone for you—chances are, they’ll notice and **follow you back** (especially if they use GitGrowBot too!).
 2. If they **don’t** reciprocate by the next run, GitGrowBot quietly **unfollows** them.
-3. Soon, we’ll extend this to **stars**: you star their repo, they star yours; you unstar, GitGrowBot unstars theirs.
+3. You star their repo, they star yours; you unstar, GitGrowBot unstars theirs.

-This ensures your follow list stays active while you're busy coding.

 ## Features